 Conducting a successful housing search

 - Give yourself enough time.
-No one likes moving, much less finding rental housing that accepts pets.
 If possible, start your search at least six weeks before you plan to move.

-- Be prepared with temporary housing plans.
-You might not be able to find pet-friendly housing right away so have a backup plan in place.
-Ask a good friend or a family member if they would be willing to care for your pet temporarily until you can find rental housing that allows pets.
-If you can't bear the thought of being away from your pet, then stay at short-term pet-friendly accommodations like hotels or even a B&B or a cottage.
+- Be prepared with temporary housing plans for your pet.
+You might not be able to find pet-friendly housing right away — have a backup plan in place.
+Ask a good friend or a family member if they'd be willing to temporarily care for your pet until you can find housing that allows animals.

 - Get it in writing.
-Once you have been given permission by a landlord, manager, or condominium committee to have a pet, be sure to get it in writing.
-Sign a pet addendum to your rental agreement.
-Comprehensive agreements protect people, property, and the pets themselves.
-If your lease has a no-pets clause, verbal approval won't be enough.
-The no-pets clause should be removed from the lease (or crossed out and initialed) before you sign it.
-Be sure it has been removed from or crossed out on your landlord's copy, too.
+Once you've obtained permission by a landlord, manager, or condominium committee to have a pet, get it and any financial agreements in writing.
+Comprehensive rental agreements protect people, property, and the pets themselves.
+If your lease has a no-pets clause, it should be removed from the lease (or crossed out and initialed) before you sign it.

 - Be honest.
 Don't try to sneak your pet in to any rental property.
 If you do so, you may be subject to possible eviction or other legal action.